 Use dnf group upgrade to synchronize an installed group with its current definition:

-sudo dnf group upgrade "<group-name>"
+sudo dnf group upgrade <group-id>

-sudo dnf group upgrade "Development Tools"
+sudo dnf group upgrade development-tools

 If the group definition has not changed since installation, DNF reports that nothing needs to be done.